Pineapple Coffee Cake…perfect for breakfast, a mid-morning snack or dessert.

 Pineapple Coffee Cake

-Pineapple Coffee Cake…moist, not overly sweet, packed with pineapple chunks and topped with sugar and walnuts.
+Not overly sweet, but perfectly moist, this pineapple coffee cake is packed with pineapple chunks and topped with sugar and walnuts.
 Just what we needed to brighten our day!
-This cake is made in an eight or nine inch cake pan and was very easy to make.
+This cake is made in an eight or nine-inch cake pan and was very easy to make.
 You don’t even use a mixer!
 Paul ate two slices of this and loved it!
 Moist and tender with a nice crunch thrown in from the walnuts, you can’t beat it!

-The first thing your going to notice about the cake batter is that’s it’s very thick.
+The first thing you’re going to notice about the cake batter is that’s it’s very thick.
 It doesn’t look like a normal cake batter.
 It looks more like a dough.
 And it stays that way, even after you add the pineapple tidbits.

 I don’t normally buy pineapple tidbits.
 I usually have either chunks or pineapple rings in my cabinet.
 To get the smaller tidbits size for the cake I just cut the chunks or rings into smaller pieces before adding them to the batter.
 It all works out in the end.